mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 Yet another way to run a local model is with [vllm](https://github.com/vllm-project/vllm), which hosts the model behind an HTTP interface that is very similar to OpenAI's own APIs.
 That means you can use OpenAI libraries to talk to local models.

-Image generation is best done with [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and comes with many of its own [tutorials](https://stable-diffusion-art.com/) and [models](https://civitai.com/).